iredmail/docs/en_US/upgrade/0-upgrade.iredmail.0.9.7-0.9.8.md

 To fix them, please download the latest version and override the one on your
 system:

+!!! attention

+    Script `backup_sogo.sh` uses `/var/vmail/backup` to store backup files by default, if you use a different directory, please edit this file and modify parameter `BACKUP_ROOTDIR=` to use the correct one.

 ```
 cd /var/vmail/backup/
 wget https://bitbucket.org/zhb/iredmail/raw/default/iRedMail/tools/backup_sogo.sh